bast/numerov/README.rst

 --------

-If you use this tool in a program or publication, please acknowledge its author(s) by adding the following reference (please replace vX.Y.Z by the appropriate version):
+If you use this tool in a program or publication, please acknowledge its author(s) by adding the following reference:

-- Radovan Bast, Numerov vX.Y.Z, 2017, GitHub repository, https://github.com/bast/numerov.

-As soon as the API stabilizes a bit, I will tag a release and attach a DOI to it.
+- Numerov 0.5.0, October 2017, Radovan Bast, UiT The Arctic University of Norway, Norway, https://doi.org/10.5281/zenodo.1000406.

 Installation